marouncz/digital-electronics-2-project/Xylophone/README.md

 ## Contribution guide

-Your function should be documented in doxygen supported syntax.
+Your code should be documented in doxygen supported syntax.
 > **Note:** For full introduction doxygen documentation see [here](https://embeddedinventor.com/guide-to-configure-doxygen-to-document-c-source-code-for-beginners/).

 Here is and example of a Doxygen type documentation for function xylophone: